Sanfilippo Patient Registry

 - Small molecules (substrate reduction therapy, susbraste optimization therapy, chaperones)

-Of those, phase I / II clinical trials are underway for enzyme replacement therapy (clinicaltrials.gov > Shire: Extension of Study HGT-SAN-055 Evaluating Administration of rhHNS in Patients With Sanfilippo Syndrome Type A (MPS IIIA) https://clinicaltrials.gov/ct2/show/NCT01299727?term=NCT01299727&rank=1 and or just completed for gene therapy (clinicaltrials.gov > Lysogene: Intracerebral Gene Therapy for Sanfilippo Type A Syndrome https://clinicaltrials.gov/ct2/show/NCT01474343?term=NCT01474343&rank=1
+Of those, phase I / II clinical trials are underway for enzyme replacement therapy (clinicaltrials.gov > Shire: Extension of Study HGT-SAN-055 Evaluating Administration of rhHNS in Patients With Sanfilippo Syndrome Type A (MPS IIIA) https://clinicaltrials.gov/ct2/show/NCT01299727?term=NCT01299727&rank=1 <Shire in early 2017 halted this trial for type A. Many families were let down, and or just completed for gene therapy (clinicaltrials.gov > Lysogene: Intracerebral Gene Therapy for Sanfilippo Type A Syndrome https://clinicaltrials.gov/ct2/show/NCT01474343?term=NCT01474343&rank=1

 Abeona: – Gene Therapy Type A – October 18, 2016- About ABO-102 (AAV-SGSH): ABO-102, the company’s first-in-human, intravenously-administered AAV gene therapy, has been well tolerated through 30-day post injection in subjects injected with the low-dose (n=3).
 Encouraging signs of early biopotency have been observed in urinary and CSF GAG (glycosaminoglycan, specifically, heparan sulfate) measurements, as well as potential disease-modifying effects in the liver and spleen.
 The clinical study is supported by neurocognitive evaluations, biochemical assessments and MRI data generated in a 25-subject MPS III natural history study, also conducted at Nationwide Children’s Hospital, where patients were evaluated for disease progression over one-year of follow up assessments.
 ABO-102 is an adeno- associated viral (AAV)-based gene therapy for patients with MPS IIIA (Sanfilippo syndrome), that is delivered as a one-time intravenous injection.
 ABO-102 delivers a functioning version of the SGSH gene to cells of the central nervous system (CNS) and other organs with the goal of correcting the underlying deficits caused by the inborn genetic errors that are the cause the disease.
 Read more here> http://phoenix.corporate-ir.net/phoenix.zhtml?c=63510&p=irol-newsArticle&ID=2212496